griendt/gd6/docs/docs/index.md

 All players play their moves simultaneously, and in secret.
 Only the most devious can achieve domination.

+!!! note
+    New mechanics will be added to the game as it progresses.
+This has multiple reasons:

+    1. It allows me to balance the mechanic to how I see fit, given the current state of the game;
+    2. It allows all players to be familiar with all the existing rules first, making it easier for new players to get into the game.

+    New mechanics _should_ never conflict with existing mechanics, only add new possibilities.

 ## Note for recurring players

 Many of the rules are the same or similar.
 But some things work fundamentally differently.